0 Part Course |

 • Case Study #7: participants will review and assess different hedge scenarios including risk component hedging, aggregate exposures and net position

-Our course trainer qualified as a Chartered Accountant in 1987 with a six-partner firm, Gilberts, following completion of an accountancy foundation course.
-In the same year, he joined Binder Hamlyn to work in their Business Development Group.
+Redcliffe’s IFRS 9 training courses are delivered by an expert who qualified as a Chartered Accountant in 1987 with a six-partner firm, Gilberts.
+This was following the completion of an accountancy foundation course.
+He joined Binder Hamlyn in the same year to work in their Business Development Group.

-In 1990 he joined a major training company to work as a trainer on their accountancy exam courses.
-During the next four years, he taught auditing, financial acquisition reporting and taxation for ACA, ACCA, CIMA and AAT exams, and also taught the ACA multi-disciplinary case study.
-He mainly taught full-time courses organised for Deloitte, PWC and EY; he was also personally responsible for the ACA (Association of Chartered Accountants) final-level auditing paper.
+In 1990 he joined a major training company to work as their accountancy exam course trainer.
+During the next four years, he taught auditing, financial acquisition reporting and taxation for ACA, ACCA, CIMA and AAT exams, and the ACA multi-disciplinary case study.
+He mainly taught full-time courses organised for Deloitte, PWC and EY where he was also personally responsible for the ACA (Association of Chartered Accountants) final-level auditing paper.

-Since 1998 he has been training on a freelance basis, concentrating on financial training for both accountants and non-accountants.
-Our trainer also specialises in training on IFRS and US accounting standards and has presented on both subjects throughout Europe for the past 20 years.
-He has considerable experience in presenting training on the following topics:
+Since 1998, our distinguished IFRS 9 course leader has been training on a freelance basis, concentrating on financial training for both accountants and non-accountants.
+A specialist educator of IFRS and US accounting standards for over 20 years, he has considerable experience in presenting training on the following topics:

 • Accounting for financial instruments and insurance contracts.